Ihyatt/camp_buddy/README.md

 ##### General Setup
 * Set up and activate a python virtualenv, and install all dependencies:
     * `pip install -r requirements.txt`
 * Make sure you have PostgreSQL running.
-Create a new database in psql named camp_buddy:
+Create a new database named camp_buddy:
   * `createdb camp_buddy`
 * Create the tables in your database:
     * `python -i model.py`